DataDog/apigentools/docs/workflow.md

 ### Docker

-Run `container-apigentools apigentools:latest validate`
+Run `container-apigentools apigentools:latest validate`.

 ## Add Template Patches

 Templates that are built into openapi-generator are used to generate API clients.
-Sometimes it's necessary to modify these templates.
-To achieve that, you can include `template-patches` directory in yout repository with patches that get applied to the upstream templates.
-You can create such patches by doing changes in a checked out openapi-generator repo:
+To modify these templates, include the `template-patches` directory in your repository with patches that get applied to the upstream templates.
+You can create these patches by making changes in a checked out openapi-generator repo:

 ```
 git clone git@github.com:OpenAPITools/openapi-generator.git